nessarus/PHP-website-MYSQL-Practice/README.md

 # Transaction Queries

-This project using MySQL, HTML and PHP to create a website and database for sale of products.
+This project uses MySQL, HTML and PHP to create a website and database for sale of products.

 The university server used to run the website and database is now defunct.